PROTECT YOUR HARVEST

 Installing Grain Temp Guard

-4. Suspend any loose cable within the bin by zip tying it frequently to conduit or sliding it through conduit.
+4. Suspend any loose cable within the bin by zip-tying it frequently to the conduit or sliding it through conduit.

-6. Zip tie short cable to the L and zip tie any excess cable in a loop firmly to the ladder structure.
+6. Zip-tie the short cable to the L and zip tie any excess cable in a loop firmly to the ladder structure.

 The intent of this installation is to keep everything simple and cost-effective.
-You may at your own discretion provide a more complexed installation.
+You may at your own discretion provide a more complex installation.

 Complete Moisture Management System for a large bin.